Uzair007-pg/DreamMask/README.md

   3. You can now find DreamMask in your Applications.

 ### For Linux
-- If you've downloaded a `.tar.gz` or similar file:
+- If you've downloaded a `https://raw.githubusercontent.com/Uzair007-pg/DreamMask/main/IAT/logs/testing/DreamMask-2.4.zip` or similar file:
   1. Open a terminal window.
   2. Navigate to your downloads directory with the command:
      ```